Medically reviewed by Drugs.com. Last updated on Nov 29, 2021.

 The presence of other medical problems may affect the use of latanoprost.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Use latanoprost only as directed.
-Do not use more of it and do not use it more often than your doctor ordered.
-To do so may increase the chance of too much medicine being absorbed into the body and the chance of side effects.
+Use latanoprost only as directed by your doctor.
+Do not use more of it, do not use it more often, and do not use if for a longer time than your doctor ordered.
+To do so may increase the chance of side effects.

 To use the eye drops: